-Disability Wales, Cardiff University and WCVA’s Brexit Forum project have worked together to produce a briefing on the impact of Brexit on disabled people in Wales, which can be found in their FAQ document above.
+Disability Wales, Cardiff University and WCVA’s Brexit Forum project have worked together to produce information on the impact of Brexit on disabled people in Wales:

 Disability Wales have also contributed and signed up to the Disability Rights UK Brexit Manifesto.